At A Glance:

 Note: Although apples may benefit some children with ADHD by reducing their symptoms, for others, it may actually exacerbate them.

 Why?
-Well, because even though apples are considered “healthy foods,” they also contain salicylates, chemicals found in aspirin and other pain relievers, so take caution before giving your child apples for his/her ADHD symptoms.
+Because even though apples are considered “healthy foods,” they also contain salicylates, chemicals found in aspirin and other pain relievers, so take caution before giving your child apples for her ADHD symptoms.

-And, remember that every child, with or without ADHD, is different, so what works for one child may not work for another.
+And remember that every child is different, so what works for one child may not work for another.

 Pears are also complex carbohydrates that are good for the body.
-If your child does not like apples, pears can provide your child with a healthy alternative.
-And, just like apples, pears may help your child sleep better at night, improving his/her concentration, focus, and behavior in the morning.
+If your child does not like apples, pears can provide her with a healthy alternative.
+And just like apples, pears may help your child sleep better at night, improving her concentration, focus, and behavior in the morning.

 What about oranges?
-Well, like apples and pears, oranges and pure orange juice are also complex carbohydrates.
+Like apples and pears, oranges and pure orange juice are also complex carbohydrates.

-These citrus fruits are not only loaded with vitamin C, which strengthens your immune system, repairs cellular damage, and helps your body produce neurotransmitters like dopamine and norepinephrine (chemical “messengers” that send “signals” to various parts of your child’s brain), they may also ease ADHD symptoms in some children.
+These citrus fruits are loaded with vitamin C, which strengthens your immune system, repairs cellular damage, and helps your body produce neurotransmitters like dopamine and norepinephrine (chemical “messengers” that send “signals” to various parts of your child’s brain).
+Plus, they may also ease ADHD symptoms in some children.

 Complex carbohydrates like oranges also are considered “natural sleep aids” which is helpful for children with ADHD who have a hard time falling asleep at night.